DIADesignGuild/game-studio/P01/Game Design Document - P01.md

 ### Actions

-The player can move the ship up and down on the screen.
+The player can move the ship horizontally and vertically on the screen.

+When moving, the ship will "drift" by gradually decreasing velocity for x seconds (determine through self-testing) when the player releases the movement button(s).

+If the ship is accelerating in one direction and the player suddenly moves in a different direction, then the ship will deaccelerate.

 ### Goals